Presidents / Chancellors

 Following extensive service to the institution as Assistant Academic Dean/ Administration, Vice Chancellor for Academic Affairs, Dean of the Faculty, and Acting Chancellor, Jimmy Raymond Jenkins became the first alumnus to be named chief executive officer of ECSU on October 14, 1983.
 He was instrumental in establishing several institutional improvements, including the construction of several new buildings – the Jimmy R. Jenkins Science Complex, which includes the only planetarium in northeastern North Carolina; the E.V.
 Wilkins Computing Laboratory; the Commuter Center; and a 200–bed residence hall.
 His administration fostered numerous academic improvements including seven new academic majors and eight degree-granting variations of existing programs.
 Dr. Jenkins' staff was the first to occupy the newly finished M. D. Thorpe Administration Building named in honor of his immediate predecessor.
 Dr. Jenkins resigned August 31, 1995 and on December 19, 1995 a grateful Board of Trustees named him ECSU's first Chancellor Emeritus.

 On July 1, 1996, Dr. Mickey Lynn Burnim became the eighth chief executive officer of ECSU upon election by the UNC Board of Governors.
 Dr. Burnim quickly demonstrated his ability and interest in moving the university forward, giving special attention to developing a comprehensive strategic plan, enhancing faculty and staff governance, establishing the university's first two endowed professorships, providing leadership for the establishment of the university's first three master's degree program in elementary education, biology, and mathematics, and implementing several new baccalaureate degree programs, including marine environmental science, social work, communication studies, graphic design, aviation science, and pharmaceutical science.
 In 1999, ECSU was featured for the first time in the US News and World Report's Best Colleges issue, here ECSU was ranked #3 among Best South Regional Public Liberal Arts Colleges.
 In fall 2005, under Dr. Burnim’s leadership, the university implemented a joint pharmacy program in partnership with the University of North Carolina-Chapel Hill.
 To improve operational efficiency, Dr. Burnim is credited for having reorganized the university into four schools: Arts and Humanities; Business and Economics; Education and Psychology; and Mathematics, Science, and Technology.
 In 2001, he began the oversight of the largest construction and renovation project ($46.3 million) ever undertaken at ECSU, including the construction of a physical education/field house facility, a student center, and a new residence hall.
+On November 6, 2019, Dr. Mickey L. Burnim was named Chancellor Emeritus by the Board of Trustees.

 On March 15, 2007, Dr. Gilchrist, Class of '73, became the ninth chief executive and second alumnus to be named officer of Elizabeth City State University.
 Under the leadership of Dr. Gilchrist, the university saw tremendous growth in enrollment, donor contributions, and scholarships and grants opportunities for the university.
 Notable awards during his tenure include a $316,000 grant from the U.S. Department of the Defense for the Study of the Microbial Ecology and Biodegradation Project; $135,000 from the Corporation for Public Broadcasting for Community Services for WRVSFM; and $116,632 from the U.S. Department of Education for ECSU's Minority Science Improvement Project in Critical Teaching Through Technology.
 Dr. Gilchrist resigned from his position on May 13, 2013.